-Taking a worst-case funding scenario, and a worst-case assumption that no savings are identified (which will not happen), general fund balances including earmarked reserves at 31 March 2024 would reduce to approximately £12.508m.
-This still remains well above our minimum level of general fund balance as set by the PCC CFO of £4.840m.
+Based on the approved medium Term Financial Plan, general fund balances including earmarked reserves at 31 March 2025 are planned to be $\pm 16.124$ m.
+This remains well above our minimum level of general fund balance as set by the PCC CFO of $\pm 5.260$ m.